 Cheryl Selesky, the district’s Director of Student Health Services, insisted it was Michael’s parents’ fault for not being sure a new signed form was on file — none of the forms they had signed for the previous school years were good enough.
 Following her rule was more important than Michael’s life.
 The school couldn’t even be bothered to call 911.
 And that’s with a trained nurse present!

-- Killeen, Texas case: KISD Suspends Student For Leaving Class To Carry Asthmatic Student To Nurse’s Office (January 20), and KISD responds to student claim of discipline for helping fellow student (January 22)
+- Killeen, Texas case: KISD Suspends Student For Leaving Class To Carry Asthmatic Student To Nurse’s Office (Link Deleted: no longer online), and KISD responds to student claim of discipline for helping fellow student (January 22)

 - Garland, Texas case: Garland girl suspended, potential alternative school time for sharing inhaler (January 13), Garland ISD girl who suffered asthma attack faces punishment (January 15), and Garland teens return to class after fighting inhaler suspension (January 20)